emmajanedrews/base-template/_drafts/going-behind-the-scenes-with-an-escrow-officer.md

 {% include youtube.html %}

-Escrow officers are instrumental in helping buyers close on their homes.
-Here’s how.
+<center>Escrow officers are instrumental in helping buyers close on their homes.
+Here’s how.</center>

 A lot happens behind the scenes in a real estate transaction, and today I’m joined by Trent Hendry of Mountain View Title to explore how escrow officers help buyers throughout the home sale process.